data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How to use OpenAI Playground.md

 ### Introduction

-Have you ever thought, "Wow!
+%%First half of this post uses a lot of marketing language, please change the phrasing to keep it professional%% Have you ever thought, "Wow!
 ChatGPT is really cool, but how can I modify the way it gives results?
 Is there any way I can tweak the infamous brain of ChatGPT?"
 Well, my friend, you've clicked on the right article!

 ![OpenAI Logo](https://www.webfx.com/wp-content/uploads/2023/07/what-is-openai.png)